mabdulrehman-CS/C-Language-Compiler/README.md

 # C Compiler

-A complete compiler for a simplified C language with GUI, built in Python.
+A complete compiler for a C language with GUI, built in Python.

 ## Features